DdenBraver/cDFS/README.md

 in the Distributed File System or Namespace.

 ### Domain Credentials
-Because this resource is configuring information within Active Directory, the **PSDSCRunAsCredential** must be used with a credential of a domain user that can work with DFS information.
+Because this resource is configuring information within Active Directory, the **PSDSCRunAsCredential** property must be used with a credential of a domain user that can work with DFS information.
 This means that this resource can only work on computers with Windows Management Framework 5.0 or above.

 ## Contributing